Open water with distant Toronto skyline under wide sky with sunset

 Parking & Access

 Free parking at the Leslie Street & Unwin Avenue entrance.
-The park is accessed via a gate — check the City of Toronto website for seasonal hours as the park has limited access windows.
+The park is accessed via a gate.
+Check the City of Toronto website for seasonal hours as the park has limited access windows.
 The entrance is a short ride from Leslieville and the Beaches neighbourhood.

 Bike Rental